I’m probably about to get controversial, again. Pour yourselves a drink. Last one in, watch the door.

-The Desk has a history all of its own that I won’t get into here, but the short of it is, it’s a family heirloom, and it’s seen some shit.
+The Desk has a history all of its own that I won’t get into here, but the short of it is, it’s a family heirloom from the Georgian era and it’s seen some shit.
 As anyone who helped move it will attest, the wood is impregnated with depleted uranium; we estimate that it weighs just north of nine thousand pounds.
 So, we got it into the room, added a few fight-y things I’ve collected through the years . . .

 I keep my beat sheets and flowcharts in a leather-bound journal that doubles as my series bible.
 My process is still pretty old-school; most of my concepting is done using blank books and a Zebra F701 hacked to take a gel insert.
 My laptop is the same one that I did the initial rewrites of Dragon’s Trail on back in 2012–too old and slow for gaming and it sucks at the Internet, which limits distractions–with the addition of a mechanical keyboard and a second monitor.
 The desk drawers, along with an iron-banded trunk, are full of notebooks, photos, and old manuscripts from over a decade of research when I was learning everything I needed to know to bring these books to life, from Italian rapier to stunts on horseback.
 We topped it off with my Aeron chair–because if the writing chair is the most comfortable chair in the house, your ass will seek it out, and the next thing you know, your ass is at your desk and you’re writing–and then we framed the wall map of the Western World from my old office upstairs and hung it above the desk for quick reference and that was pretty much it.